The 2019 Pirelli Calendar Is Here & It's Cinematic Gold

 For Pirelli's latest calendar, the Italian tire company enlisted photographer Albert Watson to work his magic.
 The iconic calendar, in which nearly every major photographer has taken part, has evolved over the years.
 It's gone from racy, to fantastical, to radically inclusive, and now, cinematic.
-Watson's interpretation may be 2-D, but it's also complex.
+Watson's interpretation may be 2-D, but it's so complex — like a film, he'd say — that it really will take a year to get through.

 Dubbed "Dreaming," the Scottish photographer's exploration of the changing nature of ambition and success is told through female and male protagonists like models Gigi Hadid and Laetitia Casta, ballet dancers Misty Copeland and Sergei Poullunin, designer Alexander Wang, actress Julia Garner, and more.
 The calendar, which took ten days to shoot and tells not one but four tales, sees Watson's obsession with details and a focus on goals — those achieved and unachieved.
 There's a dancer, a botanical photographer, a painter, and an heiress, all as imagined by Watson himself.